TylorS/typed/apps/website/content/guides/refsubject-sources-equality-and-lifetime.md

 | A mounted view stops receiving updates | Did the construction Scope close before the view finished? |
 | An empty/reset live ref never reloads | Did the original finite source already finish? |

-Test source startup with a counter or acquisition finalizer, and synchronize observer tests with `subscriberCount`.
-A delay in a test may hide the race without explaining whether the subscription was active. `subscriberCount` measures ref observers, so zero subscribers is compatible with a live source still running in the ref's private Scope.
+Test source startup with a counter or acquisition finalizer.
+In observer tests, use `Effect.sleep(0)` after forking the consumer to let it run before writing. `subscriberCount` is a lifecycle diagnostic, not a startup polling loop: it measures ref observers, so zero subscribers is compatible with a live source still running in the ref's private Scope.

-## <span id="define-equality-from-every-consumers-needs">Equality checklist</span>
+<span id="define-equality-from-every-consumers-needs"></span>

-Choose equality for every consumer of the owner, return new values from `update`, and derive narrow views at the edge.
-The earlier temperature example is the canonical equality contract: an equivalent write can replace the current value without publishing or advancing `version`.
+For equality decisions, use the [temperature example above](#current-state-has-one-value-replay-and-equality-controls-publications): equivalent writes still replace the current value without publishing or advancing `version`.